 Anza-Borrego State Park also works closely with the Anza-Borrego Foundation (ABF), a non-profit and cooperating association, which manages the park’s stores and visitors centers.
 Its educational branch, the Anza-Borrego Institute, also provides educational courses to students and adults to help protect and preserve the park’s natural landscape and cultural heritage.

-The Pacific Crest Trail, one of the USA’s premier long-distance hiking trails also passes through the park.
+The Pacific Crest Trail, one of the USA’s premier long-distance hiking trails, also passes through the park.
 Anza-Borrego is the first major section that northbound PCT hikers walk through on their way from Mexico to Canada, which is one of the driest parts of the trail.

-The trail to Hellhole Canyon and Maidenhair Falls is 4.9 miles (7.9km) long and involves a small amount of scrambling over boulders as you make your way to a natural palm oasis.
+The trail to Hellhole Canyon and Maidenhair Falls is 4.9 miles (7.9 km) long in and out and involves a small amount of climbing over small boulders as you make your way to a natural palm oasis.

 Here are some of the best places to stay before or after your trip into Anza-Borrego Desert State Park: